flori/betterplace_apidocs/README.md

 ## Changelog
+* 2014-03-04: Remove all deprecated picture links from respsonses.
 * 2014-01-26: Remove the beta-flag; add matching-fund api; add code and usage examples; minor improvements
 * 2013-06-20: Add client.pool_balance_in_cents property, see doc for details
 * 2013-06-14: Add platform-link to blog_posts-details